 Maintaining online anonymity is no easy task.
 Today’s ad-driven and heavily surveilled internet ecosystem endeavors to accomplish the exact opposite result.
-Be it for national security or to sell you a smartphone, governments and companies want to know everything they can about you.
-To make them lose your trail is not a simple matter.
+Be it for national security or to sell you a smartphone, governments, and companies want to know everything they can about you.
+To shake them off your trail is no simple matter.

-Being anonymous has its benefits.
-Certain freedoms come with being unrecognizable and untraceable.
-It also requires sacrifice.
+Being anonymous definitely has its benefits, and certain freedoms come with being unrecognizable and untraceable, but it also requires sacrifice.
 Many of the conveniences of the modern web were built around profiling, tracking, and analyzing user behavior.

-Bearing that in mind, these are the steps you can take and the tools you’ll need to stay anonymous and hidden online.
+Bearing that in mind, there are some steps you can take to protect your privacy when using the internet.
+We’ll lay those steps out for you in this article, along with the tools you’ll need to stay anonymous and hidden online.

 No anonymity checklist would be complete without Tor.
 This network of volunteer nodes around the world is synonymous with anonymity.
 Tor, short for “the onion router”, allows you to encrypt your internet traffic and, each time you connect to a web server, route that traffic through a random array of nodes before heading to the final destination.

-There are dozens of ways to use Tor from many different devices.
-The Tor Browser is the most popular.
-Simply installing this Firefox-based application on your Mac or PC will allow you to anonymously browse the web.
-For Android devices, try Orbot. iOS users don’t have any official support from the Tor project, but the Onion Browser seems like a decent option.
+There are dozens of ways to use Tor from many different devices, but the Tor Browser is the most popular.
+Simply installing this Firefox-based application on your Mac, PC, or Android device will allow you to anonymously browse the web. iOS users don’t have any official support from the Tor project, but Onion Browser seems like a decent option.

 Secondly, even though your internet traffic is encrypted and untraceable, an internet service provider can still detect whether or not you are using Tor.
 This alone might be enough to raise suspicions, as Tor is often used for criminal activity online.
 Your ISP could choke your bandwidth, send you a cease and desist letter, or report you to the authorities even if you haven’t done anything wrong.